bluedev41/action-pagerduty-alert/README.md

 **Required:** the integration key for your PagerDuty service

+`alert-summary`

+**Required:** A brief text summary of the event, used to generate the summaries/titles of any associated alerts.
+The maximum permitted length of this property is 1024 characters.

+`alert-severity`

+**Required:** The perceived severity of the status the event is describing with respect to the affected system.
+This can be critical, error, warning or info.

+`alert-event-action`

+**Required:** The type of event.
+Can be trigger, acknowledge or resolve.

 `pagerduty-dedup-key`

 **Optional:** a `dedup_key` for your alert.
 This will enable PagerDuty to coalesce multiple alerts into one.